breathe/NotebookScripter/README.md

 print("Printed value will be "grandparent" rather than None: {0}".format(grandparent))
 ```

-receive_parameter found the value for 'grandparent' passed to the ancestor call to run_notebook despite the fact that the call in parent.py passed no parameters.
+receive_parameter found the value for 'grandparent' that was passed to the ancestor call to run_notebook despite the fact that the `run_notebook` call in parent.py passed no parameters.

-_Implementation Note_: Keyword parameters passed to run_notebook are stored in a stack.
-When search_parents is False, receive_parameter searches only the top frame of the parameters stack for matching variables.
-When search_parents is True then when a match isn't found on the top frame, parent frames are searched in order for matches with the default value returned when none of the stack's contain a matching value.
-The search_parents behavior depends only on the run_notebook() caller -- it is not inherited or itself influenced by any grandparent/child run_notebook invocations.

 ## Execute a notebook in isolated subprocess